 - Individual customer query forms

-- Please return any completed forms asap if an individual needs help from THRIVE ONLINE.
+- Please return any completed forms as soon as possible if an individual needs help from THRIVE Wandsworth.
 Hand in at the monthly meetings, or post report-back forms from businesses or group visits to us in the reply-paid envelopes at the end of each month.
 Never keep personal details of clients for data protection.
 Always pass these to the team as soon as possible.

 - Please complete a group report back form for each setting or group meeting you hold.
 This is important, so that we can record the number of parents/carers you have spoken to.